LWVAL Action Priority Level II - Monitoring occurs; action dependent on opportunity and available resources.

 This bill, while better that what we have had up to this point, is still dominated by the "abstinence only" policy which has proven to be ineffective in curbing sexual activity in teens.
 Pregnancy rates in states with abstinence only policies are higher than in states not emphasizing abstinence only.
 In most systems, because local boards of education are resistant to sex education courses, there is a minimum of information presented.
 This bill would dedicate an enormous amount of curriculum in a course, usually not designated as a sexual education course, to providing education on this topic.
 The bill seems to imply that all courses that even minimally cover the human reproductive cycle should cover all related topics.
 There is a Health course required in high school that each student must take before graduation that should meet the requirement.

-04/27/2017: 2nd Read and placed on the calendar; pending 3rd Read and Favorable from EP with 1 Amendment; 1st EP Amendment (185982-1) offered.
+Bill Progress in Legislature: 04/13/2017: Read for the first time and referred to the House Committee on Education Policy (EF) 04/27/2017: 2nd Read and placed on the calendar; pending 3rd Read and Favorable from EP with 1 Amendment; 1st EP Amendment (185982-1) offered.

-NOTE: The amendment adds self-control to the bill and removes the reference to culturally appropriate in relation to materials to be used in the classroom.]
+[NOTE: The amendment adds self-control to the bill and removes the reference to culturally appropriate in relation to materials to be used in the classroom.]